noble-ai/rescript-prelude/docs/generated/File.md

 ### File.stream

 `let stream: t => stream`

-\n Transforms the File into a ReadableStream that can be used to read the File contents.\n Transforms the File into a stream and reads it to completion.
-It returns a promise that resolves with a USVString (text).\n
+ Transforms the File into a ReadableStream that can be used to read the File contents.
+ Transforms the File into a stream and reads it to completion.
+It returns a promise that resolves with a USVString (text).

 ### File.text